Queensland's Stralis lands clean aviation breakthrough in Japan, announced at Expo 2025 Osaka

 - Senior Minister leads largest Queensland Education, Research & Innovation delegation to Japan, underpinned by newly-released Queensland-Japan Trade and Investment Strategy 2025-2028

-Queensland, AU, Aug 1, 2025 - (JCN Newswire) - In a landmark step for international clean aviation collaboration, Queensland aerospace innovator Stralis Aircraft has officially signed a Memorandum of Understanding (MoU) with the Joint Research Center for Electric Architecture at Akita University and Akita Prefectural University at EXPO 2025 Osaka.
+Queensland, AU, Aug 4, 2025 - (ACN Newswire) - In a landmark step for international clean aviation collaboration, Queensland aerospace innovator Stralis Aircraft has officially signed a Memorandum of Understanding (MoU) with the Joint Research Center for Electric Architecture at Akita University and Akita Prefectural University at EXPO 2025 Osaka.

 |MOU Signing Ceremony at the Australia Pavilion, Osaka Expo.
 From left: Junichi Sakaki, Director of the Joint Research Center for Electrification Architecture, Akita U., Hon.
 Ros Bates, Minister for Finance, Trade, Employment and Training, Queensland, Australia, and Bob Criner, Co-founder and CEO of Stralis Aircraft.
 [July 17, 2025]